-The procedure is performed under sterile conditions and the interventional radiologist and a surgeon will wear sterile gowns and gloves.
-Small incisions are made in your groins to expose the artery; occasionally a small tube is inserted via your arm.
-Once the artery is exposed within the groin, a guide wire and catheter (fine plastic tube) will be inserted into the artery and guided to the correct position to obtain the images required.
+The procedure is performed under sterile conditions and the interventional radiologist and a vascular surgeon will wear sterile gowns and gloves.
+Small incisions are made in your groin to expose the artery.
+Once the artery is exposed within the groin, a special guide wire and catheter (fine plastic tube) will be inserted into the artery and guided to the correct position to obtain the images required.
 The stent graft is introduced from the groin and positioned using the X-ray equipment; dye (contrast agent) is injected into the blood vessels to check the position.
-Once completed, the tubes and wires are removed and the arteries in the groin closed with stitches.
+Once the aneurysm is satisfactorily excluded, the tubes and wires are removed and the arteries in the groin closed with stitches.